RoboStream: Weaving Spatio-Temporal Reasoning with Memory in Vision-Language Models for Robotics: Experimental Assets and Task Design

 \textbf{Block Hide and Restore (Fig.~\ref{fig:appendix_step4}).} To explicitly validate the necessity of the Causal Spatio-Temporal Graph (CSTG), we engineered Block Hide and Restore tasks that stress-test causal memory and object permanence under full occlusion.
 In the most challenging configuration, the robot is instructed to hide the \textit{bottom} block of an existing tower.
 This forces a deep causal dependency chain: the model must autonomously deduce the physical necessity to first disassemble the blocking upper layers, conceal the target under an opaque cup, execute intermediate distractor steps, and ultimately reverse the entire sequence to restore the exact original tower.

-This design creates an extreme perceptual bottleneck where direct visual evidence of the hidden object and its original stacking order is entirely obliterated.
+This design creates an extreme perceptual bottleneck where direct visual evidence of the hidden object and its original stacking order is unavailable because the object is fully occluded.
 Successfully completing this task proves that RoboStream maintains a persistent causal spatio-temporal representation via the CSTG, relying on its causal memory log to track latent object identities and last-known poses when reactive visual perception fundamentally fails.